top of page

 Introduction: Beyond Blood Sugar Numbers

 When people talk about “reversing diabetes,” they often mean lowering A1C, losing weight, or reducing medications.
-But a deeper question remains:
+But a deeper question remains:👉 Can we actually heal the pancreas and restore beta-cell function?

 Beta cells, located in the pancreas, produce insulin — the hormone that regulates blood sugar.
 In Type 2 diabetes, years of high blood sugar, fat buildup, and inflammation damage these cells.
 The result?
 Impaired insulin production and worsening glucose control.